HIPAA Compliant Speech Therapy Telehealth

 Improve access to to your specialization

-If you’re a highly specialized speech-language pathologist or audiologist, speech therapy telehealth can help you accommodate the patients who need your services the most.
+If you’re a highly specialized speech-language pathologist or audiologist, language therapy telehealth can help you accommodate the patients who need your services the most.
 Therapists can now easily connect with students and adults (as long as the therapist and patient are in the same state) with specific cultural and linguistic needs, ensuring a greater overall therapeutic impact.
 When you’re able to align your offerings with the specific needs of patients, you can create a more tailored approach that yields a better outcome.

 Gain the freedom to practice remotely within your state